Deonixlive/Control-Betaflight-Copter/README.md

 ## About the Project

 Drones using Betaflight firmware are widely popular in the FPV community for their flexibility and performance.
 This repository aims to provide a Python implementation to interact with these drones using MSP commands, enabling advanced control and customization.
 Everything is currently highly experimental and is still being tested.
-Always test in a safe manner and in a controlled environement.
-We take no responsibility for injuries or other damage.
+Always test in a safe manner and in a controlled environment.
+We take no responsibility for injuries or other damages.

 Key features:
 - Highly performant asynchronous MSP implementation.
 (Tested for up to 200Hz telemetry update rate and command rate)